The curved Mimetic Finite Difference method: allowing grids with curved faces

 \section{Conclusions}

-In this work, we have proposed a new MFD method able to deal with curved faces.
-The main novelty is that it yields a discrete problem which is symmetric and uses one DoFs per curved face.
-This has been achieved by employing the new geometrical and topological concept of $P_0$-consistent reconstruction operators that generalizes the standard MFD ones.
-Indeed, the proposed reconstruction operators coincide with the ones used for the standard MFD method if the grid has no curved faces.
-The consistency of the new scheme has been tested numerically, demonstrating that the exact solution of the patch test is recovered for domain discretization grids having curved faces.
-The convergence results show that the curved MFD method is able to get the same accuracy of the standard MFD method where curved faces are partitioned into planar polygons but without introducing additional DoFs.
-We also proposed a geometric interpretation of $P_0$-consistent reconstruction operators via a dual grid structure.
-As a result, the concept of dual grid has been generalized to grids having curved faces.
+In this work, we have proposed a new MFD method that converges on grids with curved faces.
+The main novelty is that it produces a discrete problem which is symmetric and uses only one DoF per curved face.
+This has been achieved by employing the new geometrical and topological concept of $P_{0}$-consistent reconstruction operators that generalize the standard MFD reconstruction operators.
+Indeed, if the grid has no curved faces, the proposed reconstruction operators coincide with the ones of the standard MFD method.
+The consistency of the new scheme has been tested numerically, demonstrating that the exact solution of the patch test is recovered for discretization grids with curved faces.
+The convergence results show that the curved MFD method achieves the same accuracy of the standard MFD method where curved faces are partitioned into planar polygons but without introducing additional DoFs.
+We also proposed a geometric interpretation of $P_{0}$-consistent reconstruction operators via a dual grid structure.
+As a result, the concept of dual grid has been generalized to grids with curved faces.

-A range of work is slated for future investigation, focusing on further analysis of properties of $P_0$-consistent reconstruction operators.
+A range of work is slated for future investigation, focusing on further analysis of properties of $P_{0}$-consistent reconstruction operators.
 In particular, it is our ambition to solve the characterization problem \textbf{(Pr1)}.
-In this paper we have focused on problem \textbf{(Pr2)} by proposing a possible solution strategy which still need a deep theoretical analysis, but is validated from the practically point of view by \cref{existence} and by the considered numerical experiments.
+In this paper we have focused on problem \textbf{(Pr2)} by proposing a possible solution strategy that, although still needs a deep theoretical analysis, is validated from the practically point of view by {Theorem~\ref{existence}} and by the considered numerical experiments.
 Finally, we expect that the methods introduced in this paper can be extended to high-order methods but their geometric interpretation to be more challenging.